jakob-varenbud/aasx-knowledge-base/README.md

 ## What is this?

-[AASX](https://industrialdigitaltwin.io/aas-specifications/IDTA-01001/v3.1.2/spec-metamodel/core.html#aas_attributes) iis a file format for digitally describing industrial assets and components (e.g. machines, sensors, parts).
+[AASX](https://industrialdigitaltwin.io/aas-specifications/IDTA-01001/v3.1.2/spec-metamodel/core.html#aas_attributes) is a stanradized file format for digitally describing industrial assets  and components (e.g. machines, sensors, parts) invented by the Industrial Digital Twin Association and the Frauenhofer IESE.
 This app makes those files searchable via natural language through a RAG system.

    Instead of flipping through manuals, ask: "What is the serial number of device XYZ?" or "What is the recommended temperature for the device XYZ?"